Reviews You Can Rely On

 Ventilation

-We particularly like the two large vent holes on the front of the helmet, which seem to cool our forehead a bit in a breeze and help provide an “airy-er” feel than the helmets that didn't include these front vents.
-Although the layout of vents and actual ventilated space is slightly different, this helmet is right in line with other top choices as some of the best ventilated you can choose.
+The two large vent holes on the front of the helmet seem to cool our forehead a bit in a breeze and help provide an “airy-er” feel than the helmets that didn't include these large vents.
+Although the layout of vents and actual ventilated space is slightly different, this helmet is right in line with other top choices as one of the best ventilated helmets you can choose.

 Features

 The Sirocco's headlamp attachment system combines two clips on the front of the helmet with one elastic bungee held in place by a hook on the back.
 While the front clips are slightly recessed, attaching our headlamps to the top is quick and easy.
-The bungee helps with headlamps with a large rear battery pack, and can also hold ski goggle straps.
+The bungee is designed to accommodate headlamps with large rear battery packs, which also makes it large enough to hold ski goggle straps.
 This helmet is so light that heavy headlamps can actually pull the helmet down over the user's eyes!
-So, we don't recommend walking long distances with this helmet in the dark.
+So, if you're going to dish out for an ultralight helmet like the Sirocco, we recommend not skimping on a lightweight headlamp.

-The helmet comes with extra cushions for the front temple and center of the head, which is nice when the first pair of cushions get too sweaty or dirty.
-It also comes with a soft felt sack for storage, which helps protect the exposed EPP external foam.
-Lastly, attachment holes for Petzl's VIZION eye shield, a flip-down visor for ice climbing, are pre-drilled on the sides.
-In addition to being a fantastic climbing helmet, it is CE-certified as a ski mountaineering helmet (which, it is important to note, is different than the certification for downhill skiing helmets).
+The helmet also comes with extra washable cushions for the front temple and center of the head, which is nice when the first pair of cushions gets too sweaty or dirty.
+The low-profile front brim was shaved down so as not to obstruct your vision when it counts most.
 This full-fledged feature set makes the Sirocco a great lightweight option for all types of mountain pursuits.

 petzl sirocco - the sirocco is so light that the weight of our headlamp dragged it...